lcp Skip to Main Content

 What Does Trauma Bonding Mean?

-Trauma bonding is when a deep attachment develops from a cycle of physical and/or emotional abuse or trauma followed by positive reinforcement.
+Trauma bonding is when a deep attachment develops from a cycle of physical or emotional abuse, manipulation, or trauma followed by positive reinforcement.

 Trauma bonds most commonly develop in romantic relationships, and leaving these relationships can be very hard.
 It is difficult to process feelings after emotional or physical abuse, especially if the abuser acts loving afterward.